Ganeshsagaram/ec2-distributed-system-clone-with-node.js/README.md

 3.Keep repeating to observe round-robin load distribution.

-4.Check the status of each port by sending request to "/health" route
+4.Check the status of each port by sending request to "/health" route.
+Like for Individual workers 3001/health 3002/health.

 5.Which Sends the JSON response whether the given port worker is busy or not